Pedestrian Accident Attorney Henderson County

 How Long Will My Pedestrian Injury Claim Take To Resolve?

 The time it takes to resolve a pedestrian injury claim varies based on several factors.
 These may include the severity of your injuries, how long it takes for your medical providers to understand your prognosis, the number of parties involved, and how cooperative the insurance company is during negotiations.
-Some claims can resolve within months, while others may take longer, especially if litigation becomes necessary.
+Some claims can be resolved within months, while others may take longer, especially if litigation becomes necessary.
 We discuss likely timelines once we understand more about your situation and keep you updated as your case moves forward.

 What Kinds Of Compensation Can I Pursue After Being Hit As A Pedestrian?